 At Switalski Eye Care, our goal is to help all patients achieve clear, crisp and comfortable vision, no matter their visual condition.

 Not sure you have 20/20 vision?
-Call Switalski Eye Care in Plano today to schedule your eye exam today!
+Call Switalski Eye Care in East Plano today to schedule your eye exam today!

 - A: Conditions like astigmatism, nearsightedness (myopia), farsightedness (hyperopia) and an age-related loss of focusing ability (presbyopia) all impact sharpness of vision at various distances.
 Other conditions, including dry eye syndrome and cataracts, can also affect visual clarity.